-- o CAN/CGSB-155.20 Workwear for Protection against Hydrocarbon Flash-fire. - FRC is required for all Workers working in hazardous/classified locations. - Workers and Visitors must wear FRC inside fenced or operating facilities or where hot work is being performed on the Right of Way (ROW), or as required by an assessment of the task hazards. - Contractors shall provide FRC in a sufficient number and style to protect workers and Visitors.
+- o CAN/CGSB-155.20 Workwear for Protection against Hydrocarbon Flash-fire. - FRC is required for all Workers (this includes all Enbridge employees, contractors, and visitors) working in hazardous/classified locations. - Workers and Visitors must wear FRC inside fenced or operating facilities or where hot work is being performed on the Right of Way (ROW), or as required by an assessment of the task hazards. - Contractors shall provide FRC in a sufficient number and style to protect workers and Visitors.